 X-ray and medical images analytics

 According to the IBM data, up to 90% of all medical data today has a form of an image.
-Also, contrary to the image of a cat, dog or many other types, all these images are already provided with a standardized description - labeled, a data scientist would say.
-Thus, it is the matter of training a proper neural network on a prepared dataset to get a machine that supports the diagnosis by preprocessing medical images.
+Also, contrary to the image of a cat, dog, or many other types, all these images are already provided with a standardized description - labeled, a data scientist would say.
+Thus, it is a matter of training a proper neural network on a prepared dataset to get a machine that supports the diagnosis by preprocessing medical images.

-When it comes to the coronavirus outbreak, it can be an automated analysis of the X-ray of lungs, that can deliver a significant piece of information on the patient’s condition.
+When it comes to the coronavirus outbreak, it can be automated analysis of the X-ray of lungs, that can deliver a significant piece of information on the patient’s condition.
 One of the most common complications after the COVID is respiratory diseases including pneumonia.

 Also, the blood sample visual analysis can provide additional information on a patient’s health and overall condition.